Is a Rental Property the Right Investment for You?

 “Conventional financing, for example, typically requires a 15-20% down payment to secure the loan for investment properties.
 However, for down payments less than 20%, an option to pay private mortgage insurance (PMI) may be available.
 This can provide flexibility for investors who want to secure the loan without having to come up with a large down payment upfront.” — James Orr, Real Estate Financial Planner

 And the market has a huge impact on these numbers.
-As interest rates rose in 2023, so did the requirement needed to get a secondary home.
+As interest rates rose in 2023, so did the requirements needed to get a secondary home.

 Take this situation, for example: